 Avoid adding or subtracting channels too quickly (less than 10-20 seconds apart).
-This leads to many short duration calls, each of which incur the carrier's minimum charge.
+Adding or subtracting channels very quickly leads to many short duration calls, each of which incur the carrier's minimum charge.
 In addition, adding or subtracting channels too quickly can affect link efficiency, since the devices on either end have to retransmit data when the link speed changes.

-When selecting a target utilization value, monitor how the application behaves when using different bandwidths and different loads.
+When selecting a target utilization value, monitor how the application behaves when using different bandwidths. and different loads.
 For example, an application might be able to use 88% of a 64-kbps link, but only 70% of a 256-kbps link.